ryougiitachi-hm/java-structure/structure-onion/README.md

 ## Package: Joint
 This layer can be used to place joint from upstream services.
+Usually, joint layer places the invokee side, including but not limiting mainly request from upstream system, such as mq, http endpoint etc.

 Usually, there are the following styles to organise joints:
 - By the type of interface
 - By service name